 Parent Education Sessions

-Throughout the year, parent education sessions will be scheduled on topics such as nutrition, family literacy, child development, health, etc. These sessions may be held as part of the Local Parent Committee Meetings that all parents are invited and encouraged to attend.
+Another important part of the program is parent education.
+A wide variety of training and educational opportunities are available for parents.
+Training topics are provided to meet the needs of families and include such as nutrition, family literacy, child development, health, etc. These sessions may be held as part of the Local Parent Committee Meetings that all parents are invited and encouraged to attend.

 Local Parent Committee Meetings

 All parents are automatically members of their Local Parent Committee.
 Parents are encouraged to participate in the monthly meetings as an opportunity to get together to: